Tivix/django-rest-auth/docs/demo.rst

 Demo project
 ============

-The idea of creating demo project was to show how you can potentially use dj-rest-auth app with jQuery on frontend.
+This demo project shows how you can potentially use dj-rest-auth app with jQuery on frontend.
-Do these steps to make it running (ideally in virtualenv).
+To run this locally follow the steps below.

 .. code-block:: python